Faster quantum and classical SDP approximations for quadratic binary optimization: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Aram Harrow for inspiring discussions.
 Our gratitude extends, in particular, to Ronald de Wolf, Andr\'as Gily\'en and Joran van Apeldoorn who provided valuable feedback regarding an earlier version of this draft.
+Finally, we would like to thank the anonymous reviewers for in-depth comments and suggestions.
 D.S.F. would like to thank the hospitality of Caltech's Institute for Quantum Information and Matter, where the main ideas in this paper were conceived during a visit.
 F.G.L.S.B and R.K. acknowledge funding provided by the Institute for Quantum Information and Matter, an NSF Physics Frontiers Center (NSF Grant PHY-1733907), as well as financial support from Samsung.
 R.K's work is also supported by the Office of Naval Research (Award N00014-17-1-2146) and the Army Research Office (Award W911NF121054).
 D.S.F. acknowledges financial support from VILLUM FONDEN via the QMATH Centre of Excellence (Grant no. 10059), the graduate program TopMath of the Elite Network of Bavaria, the TopMath Graduate Center of TUM Graduate School at Technische Universit\"{a}t M\"{u}nchen and by the Technische Universit\"at M\"unchen – Institute for Advanced Study, funded by the German Excellence Initiative and the European Union Seventh Framework Programme under grant agreement no. 291763.